Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CHM 221 General Chemistry I (3 Credits)

-Emphasis on theoretical principles necessaryfor an understanding of the nature of matter and the physical and chemical changes which it undergoes.
-High school chemistry not required but desirable.
-Good understanding of algebra desirable.
-Must be taken
+Emphasis on theoretical principles necessary for an understanding of the nature of matter and the physical and chemical changes which it undergoes.
+High school chemistry is required.
+Algebra proficiency is required.

 CHM 221H General Chemistry I Honors (3 Credits)

-Emphasis on theoretical principles necessary for, an understanding of the nature of matter and the, physical and chemical changes which it undergoes. , High school chemistry not required but desirable. , Good understanding of algebra desirable.
-Must be,
+Emphasis on theoretical principles necessary for an understanding of the nature of matter and the physical and chemical changes which it undergoes.
+High school chemistry is required.
+Good understanding of algebra desirable.

 CHM 221L General Chemistry I Laboratory (1 Credits)